theprimarybrain/theprimarybrain.github.io/_posts/2022-02-02-Unicorn-Themed-Toddler-Activities.md

 ![UnicornToddler]({{ site.github.url }}/assets/img/unicorn-math-book.jpg)

-The earlier we introduce books to our children, the sooner they can begin to develop a love of reading.
-To prepare this number book, you’ll prep the book and explain to your child that in this book, you will work on counting each unicorn.
-Support your child as they count the unicorns on each page and say the number.
-Don’t forget to point to the number and say the name.
-Have fun coloring the book!
-Feel free to reread the book over and over again, too.
-The repeated readings are important because it will build you child’s confidence.
+We love math!
+This number book is a quick and easy way to work on counting as you learn about unicorns.
+Plus, it is a great way to begin working on concepts of print.
+You can show your child the cover, the spine, and the pages.
+As we went through the book together, it was fun to count the unicorns on each page and say the number.

 ![UnicornToddler]({{ site.github.url }}/assets/img/toddler-flower-number-cards.jpg)

 1:1 correspondence is the ability to match an object to the corresponding number and recognize that numbers are symbols to represent a quantity.
-When your child masters 1:1 counting, he or she will be on the right track to be successful in school.
-These unicorn number match cards provide exposure to 1:1 correspondence.

-To play, you will give your child the number match cards and about 30 fun counters.
+In this activity, you will give your child number match cards and about 30 fun counters.
 Place a counter on each image on the number match cards.
 Count aloud as you and your child place the counters on the number match cards.
 Simple, low prep, and engaging!

 ![UnicornToddler]({{ site.github.url }}/assets/img/unicorn-toddler-clothespins.jpg)